 - names of two persons willing to act as referees, though the judging panel may approach referees other than those nominated.
 Referees should be carefully chosen; in particular, they should not have a conflict of interest and they should be able to give scientific insight into the work to be assessed.
 It may be easier to avoid a conflict of interest by choosing international referees.

 Unsuccessful applicants from 2021 who are still eligible in 2022 will be invited to update their application so that it can be reconsidered in 2022.

-Nominations and applications should be sent by email to the NZMS President, Prof David Bryant by 31 August 2022.
+Nominations should be sent by email to the NZMS President, Prof David Bryant by 31 August 2022.
 Submissions should state clearly that they are for the NZMS Early Career Award.
+Applicants may nominate themselves.